Nariod/laz-y/README.md

 # laz-y
 Automating payload generation for OSEP labs and exam.
 This tool generates x86 and x64 HTTPS staged meterpreter shellcodes, injects them in your CS templates, and generate binaries using mcs.
-It supports ROT encoding, and soon AES encryption.
+It supports ROT encoding, and soon XOR encoding.

 ## But, why?
 The VPN connection dropped during one of the OSEP challenge labs, and my local IP changed.
 I needed to recompile all the payloads and tools..
 I did not, I wrote a script :)